 Secure WordPress: Installing this doesn’t mean you’ll never have to worry about your site getting hacked.
 But it will reduce the chances of it happening.
 It’s free and it works.

-W3 Total Cache: We’d all like our page load times and usability to get better with just two minutes of work.
-Installing this free plug-in does just that.
+W3 Total Cache: Page load times and usability increases with just two minutes of set up?
+Yes please!

 The Puttytribe: I’m a multipotentialite and you may be too.
 This is the perfect community for “smooshing” all your interests into a business idea or into a manageable course in life.